rchain/architecture-docs/execution_model/rhovm.rst

     :scale: 80

     *Figure - Reduction/transaction history of a location in memory*

-:code:`keyn` maps to a list of reductions :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1) … for(valn <- keyn).Pn | keyn!(@Qn) }`.
-The list of reductions is the history of value modifications committed to the location denoted by :code:`keyn`.
-What's more, the reduction history of a key is the transaction history of an address.
+Each key maps to a list of reductions which is, in fact, the "transaction history" of an address.
+The history of transactions :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1), ... , for(valn <- keyn).Pn | keyn!(@Qn) } -> { P1{@Q1/val1}, ... , Pn{@Qn/valn} }` denotes the modifications that have been made to the contract :code:`@Q` where :code:`@Qn` is the current version stored in memory.
+It is important to recognize that this scheme is a top-level transaction on the RChain platform.
+The messages being passed are contracts themselves, which most often occurs in client-system, or system-system interactions.

+However, each contract :code:`@Q` may, itself, execute many lower-level transactions on simpler values.

+For example.

 After a transaction/reduction is applied, it is subjected to consensus.
 Consensus verifies that the transaction history, :code:`{ for(val1 <- keyn).P1 | keyn!(@Q1) … for(valn <- keyn).Pn | keyn!(@Qn) }`, of :code:`keyn`, is consistently replicated across all nodes running that instance of RhoVM.
-Once histories are verified, the transaction is added to the list.
+Once transaction histories are verified, the most transaction is added to the transaction history.
 The same consensus protocol is applied over the range of keys :code:`{ key1 -> val1 … keyn -> valn }` as transactions are committed to those locations.

 By extension, transaction blocks represent sets of reductions that have been applied to elements of the persistent key-value store, and transaction histories represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.
 Note that the consensus algorithm is applied if, and only if, node operators propose conflicting reduction histories.